arnicas/analyst-toolbelt-course/week8/FinalProject.md

 * Following these directions: 10%.
 Should be easy.
 If you don't follow directions you also lose the points for the thing(s) you didn't do.

 You must all turn in original work.
 You can ask each other for help, but you may not use each other’s results.
 I expect workbooks and charts to be original.

+## datasets

+I will assign datasets from the SQL database to people in the class.
+It will be done tomorrow or on the weekend.

 My office hours will be by arrangement, feel free to ask me for time?